CMPUT301F22T04/nosh/README.md

 ## Firebase Emulator
 ---
+The instalation of this emulator is required to run the app as of project part 3.
 - To use emulator, you need Firebase CLI in your local machine.
   - If you're on Windows, use this https://firebase.tools/bin/win/instant/latest to download.
     - Remember to add it to your environmental path or place it in your project folder